Glow Worm Electric Bicycles | The Glow Worm People

-Glow Worm Bicycles opened its doors in Marrickville, Sydney’s inner west in 2009, making it one of the first retail electric bicycle stores in Sydney and is now open for e-bike test-riding, bike repairs, accessories sales or a chat.
+Glow Worm Bicycles opened its doors in Marrickville, Sydney’s inner west in 2009, making it one of the first retail electric bicycle stores in Sydney and is now open for e-bike test-riding and sales, or service and repairs of the e-bikes we sell.
 Located on the corner of Addison and Illawarra Road, the shop is conveniently near to the Addison Road Community Centre, well known for its Sunday Organic Markets and Reverse Garbage.

 The shopfront takes a prominent corner location in one of Marrickville's historic buildings – the now derelict Dance Hall.

 Are you the next Glow Worm?
 Apply here!